fernando-romulo-silva/useful-commands/README.md

 [![Project status](https://img.shields.io/badge/Project%20status-Maintenance-orange.svg)](https://img.shields.io/badge/Project%20status-Maintenance-orange.svg)

 ## Project status

-Some useful terminal programs that help the author in his work life.
+Some useful terminal programs that help the author in his work life.<br />
+I change this project constantly improving and adding new examples, click [here](docs/STATUS.md) to follow up.

 # About

-This is a set of Linux useful terminal commands that help the author in his work life.<br />
-It's not an executable project, just a place to reminder "how to do".
+It's not an executable project, just a place to reminder "how to do" with short description.<br />
 I separate it into folders:

 ## virtualization

-Some docker, docker-compose, kubernets, and minikube terminal commands, with short description.
+Some docker, docker-compose, kubernets, and minikube terminal commands.

 ## internet